anna-pacinkova/intomics_package/README.md

 IntOMICS takes as input (i) gene expression matrix GE with m samples and n1 genes, (ii) associated copy number variation matrix CNV (m x n2), (iii) associated DNA methylation matrix of beta-values METH (m x n3) sampled from the same individuals, and (iv) the biological prior knowledge with information on known interactions among molecular features.
-An automatically tuned MCMC algorithm (Yang and Rosenthal, 2009) estimates parameters and empirical biological knowledge.
-Conventional MCMC algorithm with additional Markov blanket resampling step (Su and Borsuk, 2016) is used to infer resulting regulatory network structure consisting of three types of nodes: GE nodes refer to gene expression levels, CNV nodes refer to copy number variations, and METH nodes refer to DNA methylation.
 The resulting regulatory network structure contains the edge weights $w_i$ representing the empirical frequency of given edge over samples of network structures from two independent MCMC simulations.

 <p align="center">